A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Results

-We note that the SFR and wind mass loading in the purely kinetic run with $\Delta v_{\rm kick}=1000$ \kms{} closely resemble those in the purely thermal run with $\Delta T=10^{7.5}$ K (\textsf{H12\_M5\_fkin0p0}) presented in Figures \ref{fig:SFH_main} and \ref{fig:Mass_loading}.
-The resemblance between the thermal and kinetic models, which was also noticed in \citetalias{2012MNRAS.426..140D}, follows from the fact that both models inject roughly the same amount of energy per SN event and because these energy injection events are powerful enough to create shocks with high Mach numbers.
+We note that the SFR and wind mass loading in the purely kinetic run with $\Delta v_{\rm kick}=1000$ \kms{} closely resemble those in the purely thermal run with $\Delta T=10^{7.5}$ K (\textsf{H12\_M5\_fkin0p0}) presented in Figs. \ref{fig:SFH_main} and \ref{fig:Mass_loading}.
+The resemblance between the thermal and kinetic models, which was also noticed in \citetalias{2012MNRAS.426..140D}, follows from the fact that both models deposit roughly the same amount of energy into the gas in one energy injection event (i.e. the specific energies $k_{\rm B} \Delta T / [(\gamma-1) \mu_{\rm ionized} m_{\rm p}]$ and $\Delta v_{\rm kick}^2/2$ are similar) and because these energy injection events are powerful enough to create shocks with high Mach numbers.
 When a gas particle is kicked with $\Delta v_{\rm kick}\sim 1000$ \kms , it will quickly shock-heat its neighbours to high temperatures, so the net effect will be as if the particle was directly heated using a similar amount of energy.
-However, the models with kinetic and thermal injections of equal energy will only converge for sufficiently high values of the energy per SN event.
-The SN feedback with low energy per event (corresponding to $\Delta T\lesssim 10^{6}$ K) will be suppressed by the enhanced radiative energy losses due to numerical overcooling, resulting in the much weaker, momentum-driven winds.
+However, the models with kinetic and thermal injections of equal energy will only produce comparable total SFRs and wind mass loading for sufficiently high values of the energy per SN event.
+The thermal feedback with energies per event corresponding to $\Delta T\lesssim 10^{6}$ K will be suppressed by the enhanced radiative energy losses due to numerical overcooling, resulting in the much weaker, momentum-driven winds and more stellar mass formed compared to the kinetic feedback with similar energies per kick event.